catherinedevlin/ipython-sql/doc/integrations/pandas.md

 ### `--persist-replace`

-The `--persist-replace` performs the similiar functionaility with `--persist`, but it will drop the existing table before inserting the new table
+The `--persist-replace` performs the similar functionality with `--persist`, but it will drop the existing table before inserting the new table

 #### Declare the dataframe again